mintproject/mic/docs/model_configuration/05-step3.md

 You can also add the parameter yourself to the `mic.yaml` file directly, if you prefer.

-**Note**: If your parameters are declared in a configuration file, please see the next step `mic pkg configs`.
+**Note**: If your parameters are declared in a configuration file, you must also complete the next step `mic pkg configs`.

 ### Help command